s-matyukevich/centurylink_sdk/README.md

 ## Using CenturyLink SDK

-The following program demonstrate the basic usage of `centurylink_cli`
+The following program demonstrate the basic usage of `centurylink_sdk`

 	package main